-Take over-the-counter medicines such as stool softeners and laxatives.
-You do not need a prescription.
-Docusate sodium (Colace®) is a stool softener and senna (Senekot®) is a laxative.
-Ask your doctor what to take and how much.
+Ask your doctor what medication to take and how much.
 If these do not work, tell your doctor or nurse.
-You may need a prescription for something stronger
+You may need a prescription for a stronger medication.

 Things you can do

-Try to drink fluids if you can.
+Try to drink liquids, if you can.
 Include water, juices, soups, and ice cream.
-Eat foods with fiber.
-Examples are fruits, vegetables, whole grains, and cereals containing fiber.
-As you get closer to the end of your life, changes in your diet will not be possible because you will be eating less.
-Don’t force yourself to try to do what you cannot.
+You can also speak with your dietitian about foods that might help with constipation.
+As you get closer to the end of your life, changes in your diet may not be possible because you will be eating less.

 Diarrhea is watery bowel movements.
 At the end of life, both the disease and its treatment can cause diarrhea.

-Ask your doctor if you can take over-the-counter medicine.
-Examples are:
+Ask your doctor if you can take over-the-counter medications, such as: